 - Student and employee travel connected to CUE business or study remains suspended until further notice, with some exceptions as required for essential services.

-- Our campus is not available for short-term facilities rentals in the Fall semester.
+- Our campus is not available for short-term facilities rentals.
 However, long-term tenants will be permitted and asked to follow CUE COVID-19 guidelines.

 - There will be no changes to campus parking arrangements.